RomainEndelin/fusion.vim/README.md

+*Important: This project is now deprecated.
+It turns out, while I was using the plugin, I didn't really like the experience.
+Today I am not even using Unite anymore, although I still appreciate the concept.*

+*Still, if you think this plugin is a good idea, and you would like some advices on forking it, please contact me.*

 # Fusion.vim

 [Fusion.vim][7] is a Project-Navigation plugin for vim.
 It stands on top of two genius projects, from two of the greatest Vim Masters: Tim Pope's [Vim-Projectionist][1] and Shougo's [Unite][2].